LESFMIP-sprint/sprint-info/docs/sprint.md

 Event Communication Plans (Ben)

+Around the Zoom room Introductions (Centre Coordinators)

 JASMIN Support Introduction (Fatima, ? and ?)

 Research Software Engineer Introduction (Colin, Esther and Jonathan)

-Around the Zoom room Introductions (Centre Coordinators)

 Overview of the week (Jenny)

-13:30-15:00:  Looking for Contibutions
+13:30-15:00:  How can I help?

 Ensemble Member Selection for NAAC (Jo)

 Storylines (Hazel and Wilson)

 16:30-17:00:  highlights of the day (chair: David)

-## Tuesday:
+## Tuesday (Jan.
+28):

 9:45: Zoom channel opens for the day